nnsnodnb/ScrollFlowLabel/README.md

 label.pauseInterval = 2
 label.scrollDirection = .left
 label.scrollSpeed = 20
-label.observeNotifications() // If you want to observe UIApplicationState.
+label.observeApplicationState() // If you want to observe UIApplicationState.
 ```

 Please see Example.playground.